Source Free Unsupervised Graph Domain Adaptation: Experiments

 \subsection{Experiment Settings}

-\textbf{Datasets.} We use two groups of real-world graph datasets for our experiments.
-The detailed statistics of these datasets are illustrated on Tab. \ref{tab:datasets}.
-DBLPv8 and ACMv9 are the first group of citation networks collected by \cite{zhang2019dane} from arnetMiner \cite{tang2008arnetminer}.
+\paragraph{Datasets.} We use two groups of real-world graph datasets for our experiments.
+DBLPv8 and ACMv9 are the first group of citation networks collected by \cite{wu2020unsupervised} from arnetMiner \cite{tang2008arnetminer}.
 Their domain gap mainly comes from different origins (DBLP, ACM respectively) and different publication time periods, i.e. DBLPv8 (after 2010), ACMv9 (between years 2000 and 2010).
 ACM-D (Dense) and ACM-S (Sparse) are the second group of citation networks from the ACM dataset collected by \cite{yang2020unsupervised}.
-Their domain gap mainly comes from their structural difference as the number of edges per node of ACM-D is 6.5 times larger than ACM-S. More details about datasets are shown in the Appendix.

-\textbf{Baselines. } We select some state-of-the-art node classification methods as baselines to verify the effectiveness of our \model{}.
+The detailed statistics of these datasets are illustrated in Tab. \ref{tab:datasets}.
+More details can be found in Appendix~\ref{app:dataset}.